ChromiaProject/ai-inference-extension/doc/User-Guide.md

 ## Blockchain configuration

-You will need to enable the Hybrid Compute framework, configure it to use the AI inference engine provided by this extension, set appropriate timeout for inference computations and configure the model to use for inference.
+You will need to enable the Hybrid Compute framework, configure it to use the AI inference engine provided by this extension, set the appropriate timeout for inference computations and configure the model to use for inference.

 ```yaml
 config: